 February — South America & Antarctica

 February is ideal for a cruise through South America.
-Still very much summer for the Southern Hemisphere, expect warm temperatures for much of the region to make for pleasant days by the pool deck, and warm days of strolling through historic cities like Rio de Janeiro; Buenos Aires, and Santiago.
+It is still very much summer for the Southern Hemisphere, so expect warm temperatures for much of the region to make for pleasant days by the pool deck, and warm days of strolling through historic cities like Rio de Janeiro, Buenos Aires, and Santiago.

 For those headed to Antarctica, February sees more of the shoreline clear of the snows that blanket the region in November and December, and February tends to be ideal for whale-watching in the region.